Node Management¶

 Test if the target is working properly.

-Check if log files contain any error message.
+Check if the logs contain any error messages:

 Moving a Metadata Node¶